SSL Certificates for Exchange Server 2003

 If you only need to secure one site (such as Outlook Web Access), then an SSL Plus certificate is ideal to cover your Exchange 2003 SSL needs.

 Wildcard SSL Certificates are usually used in cases where multiple servers or multiple websites will need to be secured.
 Wildcards should be used when all your sites or servers are subdomains of one primary domain (e.g., sub1.domain.com, sub2.domain.com, etc).

 Wildcards can be used across multiple servers at no extra cost, & frequently save our customers from needing to buy a certificate specifically for their Exchange 2003 server.

 |2 Years||$535 per year||($1,070)||(You Save 10%)||Buy Now|

 |1 Year||$595||Buy Now|

-When generating a UC Exchange 2003 SSL certificate, you can use any one of your intended names as the Common Name on the certificate signing request, and add the others during the online order process
+When generating a Multi-Domain Exchange 2003 SSL Certificate, you can use any one of your intended names as the Common Name on the certificate signing request, and add the others during the online order process